tamnil/ezdk/README.md

 ## Compatibility

-  Not tested on windows "cmd" environment, only on POSIX systems
+  Not tested on windows "cmd" environment, only on POSIX systems, you can use WSDL ou cygwin to emulate the anvironment